Money Management

 If you’re thinking “holy f*ck that sounds awful,” you’re not wrong.
 But despite what the clickbaity headlines are telling you, we are not currently in a recession…yet.

-So while we are feeling some of the early pain points of a recession (inflation, shortages on certain goods, etc.), it’s important to note that we aren’t in a full-fledged recession just yet.
+So while we are feeling some of the early pain points of a recession (like stock market dips), it’s important to note that we aren’t in a full-fledged recession just yet.

 This is great news because it means that we still have time to make appropriate adjustments to our lifestyles and finances so that we can be as prepared as possible for a prolonged season of economic downturn.